opustechlab/Master-JavaSpringboot/README.md

 6. Connect to Redis
 7. Unit Test Class
 8. Connect Send WA Unofficial
+9. SOLID AND TDD Principles

-inside this project actually only for master project development
+Inside this project actually only for master project development